 Our accrued liabilities are also affected by the timing of certain other payments.
 For example, while annual cash incentive awards are accrued throughout the year, they are generally paid during the first quarter of the subsequent year.

 Investing Activities

-Net cash used in investing activities during the first quarter of 2015 reflects payments for capital expenditures of \$20.2 related primarily to computer hardware and software.
+Net cash used in investing activities during the first half of 2015 reflects payments for capital expenditures of \$49.8 related primarily to computer hardware and software and leasehold improvements.

 Financing Activities